 Students will obtain a hands-on experience in a cancer research environment.
 The primary goal of this program is three-fold: to identify, coach and nurture highly motivated students for potential careers in biomedical cancer research; to increase and enhance students' skills in research practices, analytical thinking, presentations, and ethics; and to expose students to real time research through hands-on involvement.

 Students will attend and actively participate in the orientation program, scientific and professional/career development seminars with researchers and physicians.
 In addition, they will participate in site visits to various biotech/pharmaceutical firm and networking events.

-Participation in the program requires a commitment to the full 8- or 10-week summer experience.
+Participation in the program requires a commitment to the full-time summer experience.
 In addition, all students should be present and on time for every scheduled workday.